mikkelme/Simula_SummerProject/README.md

 ### Extension to 3D

-For the 3D model we use more or less the same weak formulation as summarized above.
-However, due to the ambiguity of defining the tangential vector we define the projection operator
+For the 3D model we use the same weak formulation as summarized above.
+However, due to the ambiguity of defining the tangential vector in 3D we define the projection operator

 $$
 \begin{align}